 15. Prize Money.

-All trophies will be available for collection at the Secretary’s marquee after the Grand Parade.
+All trophies will be available for collection at the Horse Field marquee after each section has finished.
 They will be held by the winner for one year but will remain the property of the Society and must be returned as directed by the Secretary.

 17. Missed Class.